Vigil to honor late Brockport teacher, Carolyn Ray

 Police say 81-year-old Charles Groves was driving his pickup on Sweden Walker Road in Clarkson on Saturday when he struck 46-year-old Carolyn Ray, while she was riding her bicycle.
 Ray died at the hospital Sunday morning.
 Groves was cited for failing to safely pass a bicycle.

-A candlelight vigil for her is set for Monday night, October 7th, at Hamlin Beach State Park.
-It will take place at Shelter Three.
-The vigil is scheduled to begin at 6:30 pm.
+A candlelight vigil was held in her honor Monday at Hamlin Beach State Park.

-The vigil is being put on by Tri-County Youth Hockey, an organization one of Ray’s children plays hockey with, and with which Ray was a frequent volunteer.
+The vigil was being put on by Tri-County Youth Hockey, an organization one of Ray’s children plays hockey with, and with which Ray was a frequent volunteer.

 A GoFundMe has also been set up by friends of the Ray family, to help lift their financial burdens at this time.
 A “Meal Train” has also been set up, for those who wish to show their support for the family by providing dinners.